fbjerko/Blockchain-Casino-App/README.md

 Created using the Ethereum blockchain and Smart Contracts written in Solidity.

-Created with React.js and Next.js
+Application front-end created with React.js and Next.js